 - Selected by U.S. Office of Management and Budget to participate in OMB analysis of DHS Privacy Office.

 - Routinely assists clients in developing policy positions regarding privacy and cybersecurity legislative and regulatory proposals both in the U.S. and abroad.

 - Advises clients on FTC, OCR and state Attorney General (including Multistate Taskforce) investigations and enforcement actions for alleged data security and privacy violations.

-- Advises clients on managing FTC Consent Orders and FTC CIDs in connection with data security incidents.
+- Advises clients on managing FTC Consent Orders and CIDs in connection with data security incidents.

 - Advises major health care providers and health plans on all aspects of HITECH security breaches, including OCR and state enforcement.

-- Advises numerous major retailers on proactive cybersecurity readiness, including running full-scale tabletop exercises for C-suite executives and Board committees.
+- Advises numerous major retailers on proactive cybersecurity readiness, including running full-scale tabletop exercises for C-suite executives and Boards of Directors.

 - Since 2005, advised on over 1,000 cybersecurity and data breach incidents in the U.S. and abroad (extending to 78 countries), including many of the seminal events of 2014.